JeremKOYTB/TriCoreDownloader/README.md

 8. **Can TriCoreDownloader bypass 404 errors?**

-**NO.** It cannot bypass a 404 error.
+**NO**.
+It cannot bypass a 404 error.
 If you encounter a 404 error, it simply means the file does not exist on Nintendo's servers.

 Technically, a 404 response indicates that the server cannot find the requested resource.
-So, ITS NORMAL!
-(Specifically for the Wii U title version 1.x.x...!)
-Because TriCoreDownloader performs a direct request to these official servers, it cannot magically retrieve or "force" a download for content that is missing or has been removed from the source.
+Because TriCoreDownloader performs a direct request to these official servers, it cannot magically retrieve content that is missing.

+This is specifically relevant for Wii U titles in the 1.x.x range.
+Since the YLS8 database does not record the specific version or the number of titles available for this range (1.0.0 to 1.9.9), TriCoreDownloader cannot determine the correct version.
+Consequently, to ensure the process still functions, the tool automatically defaults to downloading all titles as "v0".

+If you see a 404 error, it is because the file does not exist on the server.
-The tool cannot download what does not exist, so please stop sending me messages on Discord or Twitter about this;
-it is not a bug in the software, but a ""limitation"" of the server's availability for that specific firmware version.
+Please stop sending me messages on Discord or Twitter about this; it is not a bug, but a necessary technical constraint.

 9. **How do I provide useful, clear, and effective feedback?**